Code-Institute-Submissions/Ishaans-travel-agency/README.md

 also included packages for the visiting places with the main places to visit.

 ## User Stories
-. as a user of the website, I can easily navigate between the sections of the website.
+* as a user of the website, I can easily navigate between the sections of the website.

-. as a first time user of the website, I can easily know what iam looking for in the website.
+*as a first time user of the website, I can easily know what iam looking for in the website.

-. as a first time user of the website, I can quickly get a sense of what the business is about and what they offer.
+* as a first time user of the website, I can quickly get a sense of what the business is about and what they offer.

-. as a potential customer, I can easily locate the business' social media profiles where I will be able to get more information and read reviews.
+* as a potential customer, I can easily locate the business' social media profiles where I will be able to get more information and read reviews.

-. as a returning customer, I can quickly get in touch with the business to discuss my next vacation without necessarily having to go through the other sections.
+* as a returning customer, I can quickly get in touch with the business to discuss my next vacation without necessarily having to go through the other sections.

-. as a potential customer who is trying to pick a destination, I can find information on the individual cities and compare my options.
+* as a potential customer who is trying to pick a destination, I can find information on the individual cities and compare my options.

 ## Wireframes